-The following type/length/value encodings for Baseline Privacy configuration settings MUST be used in both the configuration file and in RF MAC CM registration requests.
-All multi-octet quantities are in network-byte order, i.e., the octet containing the most-significant bits is the first transmitted on the wire.
+The following type/length/value encodings MUST be used for any Baseline Privacy configuration settings included in the configuration file.
+The Baseline Privacy configuration settings in the RF MAC CM registration requests MUST be the same as those included in the configuration file.
+All multi-octet quantities are in network-byte order, i.e., the octet containing the most-significant bits is the first transmitted on the wire.1